THE DIFFERENCE BETWEEN A WILL & A TRUST

 If I Already Have a Will, Why Would I Need a Trust?

 Wills go through probate court when real property is involved or assets exceed $166,250.
-Even if you have will, your current circumstances may require different estate planning strategies that can be accomplished with a trust.
+Even if you have will, your current circumstances may require different estate planning strategies, which can be handled by lawyers like those at Evans Case for estate planning in Denver, can be accomplished with a trust.

 In addition to the above, a trust can assist with: